jkoubs/GitHub-Tutorial/README.md

 # GitHub Tutorial

-# Initialize a repo locally and push it to a remote location (GitHUb):
+# Initialize a repo locally and push it to a remote location (GitHub):

 ```bash
 git init